 The South Shetland Islands form a long chain in the ocean.
 The island group opens up exciting chapters of Antarctic exploration and provides expert insights into geology.
 Here, your small manoeuvrable ship can again prove its expedition capability when it sails into the flooded caldera of the extinct volcano that forms Deception Island.
 Flanked by rock faces up to 50 m (164 ft) in height, the black sand in front of you gives off steam as a testament to a past eruption - and you in the heart of the scenery.
-You, too, will be enchanted by the scenery: jagged crags loom fiercely on the horizon and the evening sun casts a delicate pink glow over the snowfields.
+Elephant Island, where history surrounds you, is legendary: polar explorer Sir Ernest Shackleton and his crew spent months here after abandoning their ship in the ice.
+You, too, will be enchanted by the scenery.
+Jagged crags loom fiercely on the horizon and the evening sun casts a delicate pink glow over the snowfields.
 The Antarctic Peninsula, part of the coldest continent on Earth, may seem inhospitable at first glance, but it is actually a paradise for countless animal species that have adapted perfectly.
 Enjoy unforgettable moments when, for example, you set foot on the Antarctic mainland near to Paradise Bay.
 Snow-covered peaks, imposing icebergs and towering glaciers surround you.
 Unbelievable views also await you in the bay of Neko Harbor with its rocky massifs.
-On Petermann Island, look out for gentoo and Adelie penguins as well as blue-eyed cormorants, which have their breeding colonies here.
+On Petermann Island, keep an eye out for gentoo and Adelie penguins and the blue-eyed cormorants that have their breeding colonies here.
 One of the most impressive shipping passages in the world is the Lemaire Channel: mountains up to 1,000 m (3,281 ft) high line the strait of water.
 As the ship heads south, the endless white seems increasingly rough and icy.
 The excitement on board mounts as you approach the crossing of the Antarctic Circle - a unique feeling of pioneering adventure.
 How far can the ship advance?
 Thick ice fields and icebergs are a common sight here and the glaciers seem more dominant.
 In this challenging region, the experience and flexibility of the captain and crew are needed more than ever.
 With the highest ice class for passenger ships, the ship can forge its way to the most beautiful and rarely visited regions such as Marguerite Bay.
 A steep mountain panorama, possibly covered in fresh snow, as well as vast snowfields and glaciers spread out before you.
 On Zodiac rides and hikes with your experts, you will gain insights into a world of ice that few have experienced.
 Simply magical.